-The course is initially based on the programming concepts learned in the subject of 'Computer Basics' as well as some of Robotics concepts seen on the subject 'Industrial Robotics'.
+The course is initially based on the programming concepts learned in the subjects of 'Computer Basics' and 'Industrial Informatics' as well as some of Robotics concepts seen on the subject 'Industrial Robotics'.

-This course provides the concepts and basic skills that an Industrial Engineer specializing in Mechanics requires in relation to the programming of sensors, actuators and control of mobile robots
+This course provides the concepts and basic skills that an Industrial Engineer specializing in Industrial Electronics and Automation requires in relation to the programming of sensors, actuators and control of mobile robots.